-Furthermore the Contact Centre is independent of the Court system and as such the use of the Centre depends on successful completion of the referral process and pre-visit assessment as well as compliance with the rules and operating guidelines of the centre, of which the centre Co-ordinator will be the sole judge.
+- Use of the Centre depends on successful completion of the referral process and pre contact assessment as well as compliance with the rules and operating guidelines of the centre, of which the centre Co-ordinator will be the sole judge.

 - Adults should be on time at the beginning and end of each session to avoid upsetting the children and where required, to comply with any order that is in place.
 If staggered times of arrival/departure are agreed, they must be adhered to.

-If anyone is unable to attend, they should contact the Coordinator as soon as possible (M-07540-143700) and if appropriate, also inform all parties e.g. solicitor and/or social worker.
+- If anyone is unable to attend, they should contact the Coordinator as soon as possible and if appropriate, also inform all parties e.g. solicitor and/or social worker.

 - The welfare of the children is paramount and as a result there may be times when the Centre Co-ordinator deems that contact cannot take place if the child is too upset, even if a court order permitting contact exists.

 - The Centre under no circumstances permits verbal or audio recordings to be made of staff or service users in line with our use of media policy.
 If recordings are made, this will result in immediate suspension from the use of the Centre.

 - If you change contact details i.e. address, telephone number, please ensure that we are kept fully informed.
 This includes informing the centre in a timely fashion of any changes to contact agreements following court reviews.